 At aged 16 Louise started her career as an IT apprentice, and is committed to ensuring the development and delivery of quality apprenticeships to individuals and businesses that help to unlock their potential.

-Michael Bradshaw - Corporate Partnerships Director
+Michael Bradshaw - Corporate partnerships Director

-Michael joined Intraining in 2007 as Contact Centre Manager, since then, he has had a number of client facing roles where he has been responsible for the development of relationships and partnerships with external organizations’.
+Michael joined Intraining in 2007 as Contact Centre Manager, since then, he has had a number of client facing roles where he has been responsible for the development of relationships and partnerships with external organisations.

-As Corporate Partnerships Director Michael is responsible for the strategic leadership and management of the corporate partnership team and representing Intraining in a senior capacity in order to identify business-winning opportunities, develop business relationships and generate sales revenue.
+As Corporate Partnerships Director Michael is responsible for the strategic leadership and management of the corporate partnership team and representing Intraining in a senior capacity in order to identify business opportunities, develop business relationships and generate sales revenue.

 Before joining Intraining, Michael left school following his GCSEs where he had a number of sales roles within construction and insurance before quickly progressing into business development roles.